Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Results and discussion

 \section{Results and discussion}

 This section compares the performance of the different surrogate models used to approximate FE model simulations.
-Then, we discuss the results of the calibration methods by evaluating them on both synthetic and experimental data.
+We discuss the results of the calibration methods by evaluating them on both synthetic and experimental data.
+Then, we present the results of the validation process.
 Finally, we conduct ablation studies to understand the impact of various components of our approach.
-Additional results are provided in \ref{appendix:detailed_results}.
+Detailed results are provided in~\ref{appendix:detailed_results}.